 Disclaimer: This information is general in nature only.
 While Budget Direct has endeavoured to ensure the information we’ve relied on is accurate and current, we do not guarantee it.
 Budget Direct accepts no liability for this information.

-Whether you’ve seen them filtering their way through rush-hour traffic or riding the winding roads of Tasmania, motorcycles present one of the easiest ways to travel, and are growing in popularity.
-They use less fuel, can be easily parked and feel liberating when riding.
+Whether you’ve seen them filtering their way through rush-hour traffic or riding the winding roads of Tasmania, motorcycles are one of the easiest and increasingly popular ways to travel.

-Now more than ever, thrill-seeking Australians are trading in their cars for compact two wheelers, with 52,838 motorcycles having already been sold from January to June 2020 (a 24.5 per cent increase in sales from the same period in 2019).
+Now more than ever, thrill-seeking Australians are trading in their cars for compact two-wheelers, with 52,838 motorcycles having already been sold from January to June 2020 .

 - Affordable price